 Morning sickness, one of the most common of complaints in pregnancy, can vary widely from person to person.
 One might experience a mild aversion to aromas that previously were perceived as pleasant and not much more.
 In another, the mere thought of food can induce a wave of nausea accompanied by dry retching and or vomiting.
 It may not come as a surprise to hear that “morning sickness” can occur at any time of the day.
-For some it is first thing in the morning only, for others it may be present constantly, even waking some women during the night.
+For some it is the first thing in the morning only, for others it may be present constantly, even waking some people during the night.

 Although no one is really clear as to the cause of nausea during pregnancy, it is thought to be due in part to an increase in estrogen levels and human chorionic gonadotropin (hCG), a hormone produced by the developing embryo after conception and later by the placenta.
-Theories about other contributing factors include high stress levels and fatigue before conception and in early pregnancy.
+Theories about other contributing factors include high-stress levels and fatigue before conception and in early pregnancy.
 Some believe emotional factors play a part as well.

 Regardless of the cause, it is considered a “normal” side effect of pregnancy that is generally time-limited and will pass by the 12th to 14th week.
 Conventional treatment usually involves reassurance and possibly an anti-emetic (medicine to stop the nausea and vomiting).